forest-snow/CMSC828L/Problem Set 2/README.md

   * Editing local files is tantamount to cheating

 * Any malicious pieces of code caused to be during grading will be considered accademic dishonesty

+* No mixing .py and jupyter for one dataset